 So, where did karate come from?
-According to legend, a Buddhist monk named Bodhidharma introduced it from India.
-In the legend, Bodhidharma traveled from India through the Himalayan Mountains to the northern Henan Province of China in order to introduce Zen Buddhism to the Shaolin Temple.
-This event, if it actually happened, is thought to have occurred around 525 AD.
+According to legend, a Buddhist monk named Bodhidharma introduced martial arts from India.
+In the legend, Bodhidharma traveled from India through the Himalayan Mountains to the Henan Province of China in order to introduce Zen Buddhism to the Shaolin Temple.
+This event is thought to have occurred around 525 AD.
 When Bodhidharma arrived at the Shaolin-si (small forest) temple he began teaching meditation but found the Shaolin monks to be unfit, lazy and periodically fell asleep during meditation.
 To remedy the situation, he added a group of physical combat exercises known as 'Shi Pa Lohan Sho' also known as the '18 hands of Lohan'.
 The blending of combat with philosophy - the blending of the body with the mind, resulted in the first martial 'art'.

-To be an art, there must be intrinsic value for the mind and spirit - this is what differentiates martial art from street fighting, or karate from MMA.
+To be an art, there must be intrinsic value for the mind and spirit - this is what differentiates martial art from street fighting, and karate from MMA.
 Thus, the combining of combat with meditation resulted in an esoteric art - the first of its kind in the world.
-Today, there are many things that are called martial arts that have no esoteric value that cannot be a martial art - in particular MMA and many things called sport martial arts.
+Today, there are many things that are called martial arts that have no esoteric value that cannot be a martial art such as MMA and many sport martial arts.

 Pencil sketch of Okinawan Shorin-Ryu Karate Master Gichin Funakoshi by Soke Hausel.

 The father of modern karate - master Gichin Funakoshi, a Shorin-Ryu practitioner from Okinawa stated, "the Purpose of Karate lies not in Victory or Defeat, but in the Perfection of its Participants".
-This supports that karate is a martial art as the self-defense system is all about perfection of the practitioners.
-It has little to do with victory or defeat, which is a very important part of sport karate.
+This supports karate is a martial art as it is all about perfection of character.
+It has little to do with victory or defeat.

-It is clear that "kata is a living encyclopedia of martial arts techniques containing all the necessary elements for blocking, striking, kicking, restraining, body hardening (shitai lori), meditation, self-defense, weapons techniques and much more.
+It is clear that kata is a living encyclopedia of martial arts techniques containing all the necessary elements for blocking, striking, kicking, restraining, body hardening (shitai kori), meditation, self-defense, weapons techniques and much more.
 What could be more esoteric and more combat oriented?

-Some Okinawan's began to develop the martial art known as kobudo: it is suggested that the development of kobudo was left up to the warrior class (Pechin) on Okinawa, which is unlikely as they were still able to carry swords.
+Some Okinawan's began to develop kobudo.
+It is suggested the development of kobudo was left up to the warrior class (Pechin), which is unlikely as they were still able to carry swords.
 But no matter who developed this ancient art - whether Pechin or peasants, the tools of the Okinawa farmer, fisherman and merchant were practiced as weapons - thus kata were developed along with many waza (techniques).

-The kanji used to describe tode was pronounced kara and referred to emptiness.
 At some time, do was added to kara-te, making it karate do.
 Do was used to imply that there was a path to take with the practice of karate.
 The 'do' was used early on as it implied a philosophy to the study of karate.
 Okinawan scholar Teijunsoku (circa 1600s) stated, "No matter how you excel in the art of te and in your scholastic endeavors, nothing is more important than your behavior and your humanity as observed in your daily life".
-Here he mentions te and also implies there was a path to follow with its training!
+Here he mentions te and implies there was a path to follow with its training!